Southeast Prescribed Fire Initiative

 jennifer_fawcett@ncsu.edu

 Jennifer Fawcett is an Extension Associate in the Department of Forestry and Environmental Resources, Extension Forestry at North Carolina State University (NCSU).
-She coordinates the Southeast Regional Partnership for Planning and Sustainability (SERPPAS) Prescribed Fire Work Group and assists in implementing actions within the SERPPAS “Comprehensive Strategy for Prescribed Fire.”
-Prior to her current role, Jenn provided data collection and management for a Department of Defense Strategic Environmental Research and Development Program longleaf pine restoration research project with the U.S. Forest Service.
-She received her B.S. degree in Animal Science from the University of Delaware, M.S. degree in Forest Resources from Clemson University, and is working towards her Ed.D. in Agricultural and Extension Education at NCSU.
-Jenn currently serves as an Advisory Board member for the Southern Fire Exchange and is a past President for the North Carolina Prescribed Fire Council.
+She coordinates the SERPPAS Prescribed Fire Work Group and assists in implementing actions within the SERPPAS “Comprehensive Strategy for Prescribed Fire.”
+She received her M.S. degree in Forest Resources from Clemson University, and is working towards her Ph.D. in Agricultural Education and Human Sciences at NCSU, with a focus on Prescribed Burn Associations.
+Jenn currently serves as an Advisory Board member for the Southern Fire Exchange, is a past President for the North Carolina Prescribed Fire Council, and is on the leadership team for the National Extension Wildland Fire Initiative.

 paul.catlett@ag.tamu.edu